hrithik73/Competitive-Programming/README.md

 Now write any code in C/C++ and Goto Tools->Build->C(the buil we have created) and press Ctrl+B it will run the code on terminal if you on ubuntu and using gnome-terminal.
 Search for any other build on google and you will find for your machine as well.
 ## Error
-If you Find anything Wrong please let me know!
+If you Find Anything Wrong please let me know!

 ## Authors